 By: Stephanie Yau and Dheeksha Sudhakar, Incorruptible.Us Students From South Brunswick High School

-National Drug and Alcohol Facts Week (NDAFW) is an annual, week-long observance to encourage more conversations about the effects of drugs and alcohol especially on teenagers.
-The week brings awareness of many misconceptions and myths that teens have on alcohol and other drugs.
+National Drug and Alcohol Facts Week (NDAFW) is an annual, week-long observance to encourage more conversations about the effects of drugs and alcohol, especially on teenagers.
+The week brings awareness of many misconceptions and myths that teens have about alcohol and other drugs.
 This is an important topic for teenagers especially, due to the effects of drugs on the teenage brain.
-Drugs can mainly affect three vital parts of the brain; the brain stem, cerebral cortex and the limbic system, which are all vital in everyday activities.
+Drugs can mainly affect three vital parts of the brain; the brain stem, cerebral cortex, and limbic system, which are all vital in everyday activities.

 When Was NDAFW Established?

 This program was created by the National Institute on Drug Abuse (NIDA) in 2010 to create educational events to talk about this issue.
 The National Institute on Alcohol Abuse and Alcoholism (NIAAA) partnered in creating this event in 2016, adding alcohol as an important discussion during the week.

 Every year, NDAFW tries to bring awareness and teach teens about the costs of drug and alcohol use at a young age.
 This year, from Monday, March 22nd to Sunday, March 28th, schools and communities across the nation are working together to SHATTER THE MYTHS® about drugs and drug use.

 There are many ways you can get involved and be a part of this important movement.
 There are local events you can find and encourage your community to attend.
 With over 1,400 registered events, you can view the event map to find locations near you.